-In the old days, Bizen Osafune, in which Bizen Osafune Sword Museum is located, thrived as a major foothold of trade of a high quality iron sand.
+In the old days, Bizen Osafune, in which the Bizen Osafune Sword Museum is located, thrived as the critical foothold of trade of high-quality iron sand.
 It was blessed with facilities for water transportation by the Yoshii River traveling down from the Chugoku Mountains, which had large deposits of iron sand and other minerals.
-The region including Bizen Osafune and Bizen Fukuoka, its neighboring area, were famous for its Japanese swords from the early period of samurai government, named the Kamakura Period.
-It prospered as the best place of business for forging swords in Japan because it was superior to other production areas in both quantity and quality.
+The region, including Bizen Osafune and Bizen Fukuoka, its neighboring area, were famous for its Japanese swords from the early period of samurai government, named the Kamakura Period.
+It prospered as the best commercial place for forging swords in Japan because it was superior to other production areas in both quantity and quality.

-The craftmen of the workshop show their skills and techniques in Japanese swords passed down through the generations.
+The craftsmen of the workshop show their skills and techniques in Japanese swords passed down through the generations.
 On the second Sunday of each month, a traditional swordsmithing demonstration is performed twice a day.
-Other craftmen, including a polisher and a Sheath craftman, display their skills on Sundays and holidays.
-Craftmen such as swordsmiths, a lacquerer and a sword engraver, who are stationed at the museum, display their skills every business day.
+Reservation is required.
+Other handicrafters, including a polisher and Sheath craftspersons, display their skills on Sundays and holidays.
+Handicrafts workers such as swordsmiths, a lacquerer, and a sword engraver, who reside in the workshop, show their skills every business day.

 Japanese Sword First Forging Ceremony takes place in early January.
-The shinto ritual is held to pray for improving in their skills and accomplishing their duties without any accident.
+The Shinto ritual is held to pray for improvement in the swordsmith skills and their safety on duty.